Jxnesyy/hack2mint30/README.md

-# hacktomint30
+# 🚀 hack2mint30

-30-day hybrid cybersecurity + NFT blockchain challenge
+Your 30-day hybrid challenge!
+Follow each day’s folder under \`cyber/\` or \`blockchain/\`.
+Complete scripts, write-ups, and demos live there.